apollographql/apollo-client/docs/source/development-testing/static-typing.md

 class SomeQuery extends Query<SomeData, SomeVariables> {}
 ```

-Now that class based render prop components have been converted to functional components, you can no longer extend components in this manner.
-While we recommend switching over to use the new `useQuery`, `useMutation` and `useSubscription` hooks as soon as possible, in the meantime you can replace your class with a wrapped and typed component:
+Now that class-based render prop components have been converted into functional components, you can no longer extend components in this manner.

+While we recommend switching over to using the new `useQuery`, `useMutation`, and `useSubscription` hooks as soon as possible, you can replace your class with a wrapped and typed component in the meantime:

 ```tsx
 export const SomeQuery = () => (